Governors and trustees

 All governors are required to abide by the declaration of interests policy and to declare any relevant interests that may affect their role.

 The Trust is required to maintain a register of declarations of interests for Trustees and governors, and to publish any ‘relevant’ business and pecuniary interests.
 It is preferable to ‘over-declare’ - if in doubt, declare it; only interests that are deemed ‘relevant’ to the work of the Trust are published, other declarations remain confidential.

 The Trust is required by the DfE to collect and maintain certain information about its governors and trustees- this information is kept confidential unless indicated otherwise on the application form.

 If there are any specific vacancies for governors that we are seeking to fill at this time, please see the current vacancies page.

-If you wish to be considered for a position as a governor at any Trust school, please return the completed application form and declaration of interests form to Susanne Wicks, Clerk to the Trust, firstname.lastname@example.org.
+If you wish to be considered for a position as a governor at any Trust school, please complete the application form and declaration of interests form and return them to Susanne Wicks, Clerk to the Trust, email@example.com.